Welcome Alumni!

 Degree/major/minor: Bachelor of Science in Sociology

-UWRF's role in your career preparation: UWRF–River Falls' Sociology Department helped my career readiness by teaching me the value of thoughtful communication and research.
+UWRF's role in your career preparation: The UWRF Sociology Department helped my career readiness by teaching me the value of thoughtful communication and research.
 My ability to apply research principles and statistics to Lean Six Sigma training and projects in my career has helped me tremendously.

-Employment: Community Development Coordinator, Habitat for Humanity of Champaign County, Champaign, IL
+Employment: Community Development Coordinator, Habitat for Humanity of Champaign County, Champaign, Ill.

-Comments: After graduating from UW-RF, I moved to Champaign, IL, where my wife is completing veterinary school at the University of Illinois.
+Comments: After graduating from UWRF, I moved to Champaign, Ill., where my wife is completing veterinary school at the University of Illinois.
 Here, I gained employment with Habitat for Humanity of Champaign County as a ReStore sales associate.
 I later transitioned into community development and construction.
-My broad range of responsibilities include writing environmental clearance reports for new property acquisitions, organizing construction files for audits, leading exterior repair projects, administering checks to subcontractors/vendors, processing grant reimbursement requests, and supervising volunteer groups during weekend build days.
+My broad range of responsibilities include writing environmental clearance reports for new property acquisitions, organizing construction files for audits, leading exterior repair projects, administering checks to subcontractors/vendors, processing grant reimbursement requests and supervising volunteer groups during weekend build days.

 Employment: Compliance and Risk Management, U.S. Bank Home Mortgage

 Comment: After graduation I found a job in Post-Closing at Wells Fargo Home Mortgage in May 2011.
-I kept searching for the next step and found a job as a Mortgage Processor with U.S Bank Home Mortgage in September 2011.
-After a year and a half, I applied for a new job within the company for Compliance and Risk Management.
+I kept searching for the next step and found a job as a mortgage processor with U.S Bank Home Mortgage in September 2011.
+After a year and a half, I applied for a new job within the company for compliance and risk management.
 I am now managing the complaints received from multiple avenues including Consumer Financial Protection Bureau (CFPB) and other government regulatory agencies.
 We also utilize social media to help track customer complaints.
 My main responsibilities are to track and assist in the response process.
 All the data I collect is use for audits within the company and by government agencies.
-I help those who feel they have been discriminated against or wrongfully denied on a loan based on criteria we discussed within Sociology.
-The Fair Lending rules and regulations, along with white collar crimes, apply to my Sociology and Criminal Justice Degree even more than I could imagine.
+I help those who feel they have been discriminated against or wrongfully denied on a loan based on criteria we discussed within sociology.
+The Fair Lending rules and regulations, along with white collar crimes, apply to my sociology and criminal justice degree even more than I could imagine.
 Lately, I have been reviewing my options and possibly might pursue my education further by attending law school.
-I just wanted to give a big thanks to Dr. Davis, Dr. Wallace, Dr. Nissen, and Dr. Miller for all your help! ~Cheers!
+I just wanted to give a big thanks to Dr. Davis, Dr. Wallace, Dr. Nissen and Dr. Miller for all your help!

-Employment: As of May 2021, I have full-time employment as a chiropractor in the Madison, WI area at "The Joint Chiropractic".
+Employment: As of May 2021, I have full-time employment as a chiropractor in the Madison area at "The Joint Chiropractic".

-UWRF's role in your career preparation: I graduated from UWRF in 2008 with a sociology bachelors (BS), a doctor of chiropractic (DC) from National University of Health Sciences in 2013, and a MA (masters of arts) in sociology from Sam Houston State University in 2018.
+UWRF's role in your career preparation: I graduated from UWRF in 2008 with a bachelor's in sociology, a doctor of chiropractic from National University of Health Sciences in 2013, and a master of arts in sociology from Sam Houston State University in 2018.

 I would like to send a "shout-out" to UWRF's sociology faculty for teaching me sociology, challenging me with complex material, and providing me skills that helped with both my DC and MA degrees.
 In short, thanks.

-Advice to students: A great academic advisor, which I had, tremendously helped me with my classes.
+Advice to students: A great academic adviser, which I had, tremendously helped me with my classes.

 Comments: I recently made a career change from working eight years at the Washington County Sheriff's Office in the Jail Division as an Adult and Juvenile Correctional Officer.
 Now I work as a corporate trainer for Securus Technologies in their Jail Management System division.